matter-labs/zksync/docs/generate_circuit_keys.md

 # Generating new circuit keys

-Prover required circuit keys.
+Prover requires circuit keys.
 You can generate them manually.

 ## 0. Requirements

-RAM: 128 GB
+RAM: 196 GB

 CPU: 32 CPUs

 ## 1. Preparation

-Clone repository to your machine
+Clone the repository to your machine

 ## 2. Installing dependencies

-Key generation required the same [dependencies](../docs/setup-dev.md) as our server.
+Key generation requires the same [dependencies](../docs/setup-dev.md) as our server.

 ## 4. Generating keys